uptonking/note4yaoo/note-web-animation.md

 ## js animation vs css animation
 - There are two primary ways to create animations on the web: with CSS and with JavaScript.
-  - Which one you choose really depends on the other dependencies of your project, and what kinds of effects you're trying to achieve.
+  - Which one you choose really depends on the *other dependencies* of your project, and what kinds of effects you're trying to achieve.
   - Use CSS animations for simpler "one-shot" transitions, like toggling UI element states.
   - Use JavaScript animations when you want to have advanced effects like bouncing, stop, pause, rewind, or slow down.
   - If you choose to animate with JavaScript, use the **Web Animations API** or a modern framework that you're comfortable with.
     - web animations api 在github上不受欢迎
-    - 还要考虑对svg, canvas的支持
+    - 还要考虑对svg、canvas的支持
   - Use CSS when you have smaller, self-contained states for UI elements.
     - CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
     - You may end up using JavaScript to control the states, but the animations themselves will be in your CSS.